-Aloha and welcome to hikari, a blog about photography, travel, recent readings, Kauai and other things that have been on my mind.
-Thanks for visiting, and I hope you enjoy the observations, perspectives and images.
+Aloha and welcome to a little blog about photography, travel, recent readings, and of course, Kauai.
+I hope you enjoy the observations, perspectives and images.
+Thanks for visiting.

 A Perfect Day in Hanalei, Hanalei Bay, Kauai.

 20"x50" Open Edition Metal Print, wire hanger, crate, and complimentary shipping.

 Silent Auction bidding opens now at $500.
 Bidding closes at 11:59 pm Sunday Night (4.22.18).
 Winning bid will be donated to Malama Kauai and will directly benefit North Shore relief efforts following the Kauai Flood of 2018.

 As many of you know, during the 24 hour period from Saturday April 14th through Sunday April 15th Kauai was hit by a deluge of rainfall.
 Reports of 27 inches of rain in 24 hours began to filter through social media.
 Officially, 28 inches of rain was recorded in Hanalei.
 But the gauge broke-- four hours before the storm did.
 And rain kept on falling.